 This depends on how frequently and with what intensity you train.

-The US CDC recommends 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity aerobic exercise every week.
+The US CDC recommends 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous-intensity aerobic exercise weekly.

 In contrast, vigorous-intensity aerobic activity is when you are breathing hard and fast, and your heart rate increases considerably.
-At this intensity, you won’t be able to say more than a few words without catching your breath.
+You won’t be able to say more than a few words at this intensity without catching your breath.

-You may distribute the recommended time however you like – just make sure that your total per week exceeds the recommendations.
+You may distribute the recommended time however you like – make sure that your weekly total exceeds the recommendations.

-So, in the end, ellipticals work your entire body, and they are also great for low-impact cardio.
+So, in the end, ellipticals work your upper and lower body and are also great for low-impact cardio.

-An elliptical trainer probably won’t build you huge muscles, but if you are just looking for a safer way to perform cardio, you will likely struggle to find anything better.
+An elliptical trainer probably won’t build huge muscles, but if you are looking for a safer way to perform cardio, you will likely struggle to find anything better.